sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 We hope the solutions manual plays a tiny role in helping people better understand Ziheng's books and appreciate phylogenetics from a statistics perspective.

-The solutions manual has NOT been reviewed, and is probably never going to be, because everyone is welcome to review it.
+The solutions manual has NOT been formally reviewed, because everyone is welcome to review it.
 So by no means are the solutions to be taken as a “standard answer”. **Instead, you are strongly encouraged to share your feedback and explore alternative solutions via this GitHub platform**.
 Your contributions are important to help foster a community-driven effort to assist anyone interested in delving deeper into molecular evolution.

 # Notes
 1. We aim to help biologists better understand computational molecular evolution by providing
    * very detailed step-by-step solutions
-   * code as R as possible (as that's familiar to most biologists), from **programming** to **calculus, linear algebra and statistical computation**
+   * code as R as possible (as that's familiar to most biologists), from programming to calculus, linear algebra and statistical computation
    * where possible, alternative solutions and both analytical and simulation solutions.

 2. The problems cover only **a tip of the iceberg of the original books** so it is always highly recommended to carefully read the original books.